-Data sources presented in this report are described in Linnane et al. (2020).
-In brief, the catch and effort data presented were obtained from a mandatory daily logbook program administered by SARDI Aquatic Sciences.
-The SZRLF fishing season extends from 1 October to 31 May of the following year with all catch and effort data from this period used to estimate the primary performance indicator of catch per unit effort (CPUE).
-Data are presented by zone and Marine Fishing Area (MFA) (Figure 1).
+Data sources presented in this report are described in Linnane et al. (2021).
+In summary, the catch and effort data presented were obtained from a mandatory daily logbook program administered by SARDI Aquatic Sciences.
+The SZRLF fishing season normally extends from 1 October to 31 May of the following year.
+In 2020, due to the overseas market issues, the season was temporarily extended from 15 September 2020 to 31 July 2021.